 Main attractions: It serves as the summer capital of the country as well as the royal seat of Druk Desi who is also called the Dharma Raja.

 Timings: Monday to Friday – 9 AM to 5 PM, and 5:30 PM to 6 PM; Saturday & Sunday – 9 AM to 5 PM

 9. Drukgyel Dzong, Paro

-Once a massive fortress that stood tall and served as one of the greatest Buddhist monasteries, only ruins remain on the site of the famous Drukgyel Dzong.
-Located in the upper district of Paro, this monastery was established in 1649 by the famous Tenzin Drukdra after they were triumphant over Tibet’s invasion.
+Once a massive fortress that stood tall which served as one of the greatest Buddhist monasteries.
+But now, only ruins remain on the site of the famous Drukgyel Dzong.
+It is located in the upper district of Paro.
+The monastery established in 1649 was by the famous Tenzin Drukdra.
+As a result of the triumphant over Tibet’s invasion, monastery was built.

 Timings: Monday to Sunday – 7 AM to 6 PM

 10. National Museum Of Bhutan, Paro

 The National Museum of Bhutan exhibits the famous Bhutanese art.
 It is set above the famous Rinpung Dzong.
 In the year 1968, it was built.
 From contemporary paintings to ancient statues, the museum today houses about 3000 masterpieces.
 It also exhibits more than 1,500 years of cultural heritage of Bhutan.

 Main attractions: Do not miss out on the bronze statues, galleries, and ancient paintings.

 Timings: Monday to Sunday – 9 AM to 5 PM